amitmse/in_Python_/Others/README.md

 			- Class weight: To adjust the weights of classes in imbalanced datasets, which can be useful when one class is significantly more prevalent than others.

+		AdaBoost hyperparameters:
+  			- Number of Estimators: This determines how many weak learners (e.g., decision trees) are combined in the ensemble.
+More estimators can improve accuracy but also increase training time.
+			- Learning Rate: This controls the contribution of each weak learner to the final prediction.
+   				A smaller learning rate means each weak learner has less influence, potentially requiring
+       				more estimators to achieve the same performance.
+			- Base Estimator Hyperparameters: If the base estimator (e.g., decision trees) has its own hyperparameters (like max_depth for decision trees), tuning these can also impact the AdaBoost model's performance.
+			- Loss Function (loss): AdaBoost supports different loss functions for classification, like exponential, linear, and square, which affect how weights are assigned to misclassified samples.
+			- Random Seed: Setting a random seed ensures reproducibility, but experimenting with different random seeds during hyperparameter tuning can improve the robustness of the model.

 		Gradient Boosting hyperparameters:
 			- Learning Rate: This controls the contribution of each tree to the final prediction.
    				A smaller learning rate leads to more stable and robust models, but requires more trees